DimaGalitskov/DimaGalitskov/README.md

 - 👋 Hi, I’m @DimaGalitskov
 - 👀 I’m interested in Game Design
-- 🌱 I’m currently learning UX
+- 🌱 I’m currently learning Game Development

 <!---
 DimaGalitskov/DimaGalitskov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.